amansingh61/bloom/README.md

 <details>
 <summary>Click to expand</summary><br/>

-[More forthcoming when training has completed.]

-The training supercomputer, [Jean Zay]((http://www.idris.fr/eng/jean-zay/jean-zay-presentation-eng.html)), uses mostly nuclear energy.
+The training supercomputer, Jean Zay ([website](http://www.idris.fr/eng/jean-zay/jean-zay-presentation-eng.html)), uses mostly nuclear energy.
 The heat generated by it is reused for heating campus housing.

-* Estimated carbon emissions:  [Forthcoming]

-* Estimated electricity usage: [Forthcoming]
+**Estimated carbon emissions:**  *(Forthcoming upon completion of training.)*

+**Estimated electricity usage:** *(Forthcoming upon completion of training.)*

 </details>
 <p>&nbsp;</p>

 ## Uses

 *This section addresses questions around how the model is intended to be used, discusses the foreseeable users of the model (including those affected by the model), and describes uses that are considered out of scope or misuse of the model.
-It provides information for anyone considering using the model, or who is affected by the model.*
+It provides information for anyone considering using the model or who is affected by the model.*

 <details>
 <summary>Click to expand</summary><br/>

-### Intended use
+### Intended Use

 This model is being created in order to enable public research on large language models (LLMs).
 LLMs are intended to be used for language generation or as a pretrained base model that can be further fine-tuned for specific tasks.
 Use cases below are not exhaustive.